huanchen-stack/observerPolite/README.md

 ### Main

-Main is responsible for reading the tasks from an input file and assigning them to appropriate Workers.
+Main is responsible for reading the tasks from an input file, handle connection to database, and assigning them to appropriate Workers.
 Main keeps track of the expected runtime for the entire scan, initiates all workers, and listens to a result channel.
-It ensures all tasks have been processed before it writes the results to an output file and terminates the program.
+Upon receiving results from the result channel, Main ***keeps logging*** to database in a program-dedicated collection.

 ### Workers